 If the salary is due as per the contract but has not been paid by the employer to employee, then the charge to tax is attached.
 It means in this case salary will be chargeable to tax on due basis irrespective of whether its paid to you or not.

 For instance, if as per the agreement, the employer is liable to pay salary at the end of the month, then its chargeable to tax on the same month in which its incurred irrespective of whether its paid or not.
 In this way, salary due for the previous year 2021-22 (starting from April 2021 to March 2022), is chargeable to tax on the same year if its due but not paid.

 Please note, assessee and income tax officer has no option to choose the basis of charge.

 When salary income is chargeable to tax on payment basis

 However, in the case of advance salary and arrears of salary, it will be chargeable to tax on payment basis irrespective of whether its due or not.
 This means if salary is received, it’s immaterial to which year it relates.

 For instance, if the government of India has increased dearness allowance with effect from an earlier year, then such arrears of salary will be chargeable to tax in the previous year in which employee has received it.
 For arrears of salary, assessee can claim relief under section 89 of income tax act,1961.
 You are required to claim relief while filing your tax return.

 Please note, employer will be deducting tax from arrears of salary at the applicable income tax slab rates at the time of payment.
-Deducted TDS amount will be deposited with government against the employee’s permanent account number or PAN.
+Tax deducted (TDS) by the employer will be deposited with the Government against the employee’s permanent account number or PAN.